rameshkr1994/Data-Science-Cookbook/Atom/Notes.md

 print("Hello world!")
 ```
+And should work.
+Atom and hydrogen now are using Anaconda kernel to run the above lines of code.

 ### How to use Anaconda environment with Atom (this is not right!!! delete it!)
 See the above note